 Delve into a variety of dance genres including modern, contemporary and ballet with the Pittsburgh Dance Council, an organization that brings high-profile, dance companies to Pittsburgh.
 Looking more toward the future of dance?
 Catch a performance by Point Park University's world-renowned Dance Conservatory.

 Not limited to the visual and theatrical, music is always on stage with the Pittsburgh Symphony Orchestra.
 Whether playing a traditional overture or fusing pop music with orchestral sounds, the PSO always delivers an enjoyable night of music at Heinz Hall.

 Looking for visual art?
 Visit the global keeper of Andy Warhol's legacy, The Warhol Museum, located a short, free light rail (known as "The T") ride from downtown Pittsburgh on the North Shore.
-Or stay within Downtown's limits, and explore free galleries like SPACE.
-Check out Wood Street Galleries uniquely located just above a T station.
+Or stay within Downtown's limits, and explore free galleries like SPACE or Wood Street Galleries.
 Don't miss exhibitions that transform entire rooms at the uber-eccentric Mattress Factory or venture to Oakland for the expansive Carnegie Museum of Art.